lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ---
-sidebar_label: 'Create an Universal Profile'
+sidebar_label: 'Create a Universal Profile'
 sidebar_position: 1.1
 ---

-# Create an Universal Profile
+# Create a Universal Profile

 In this guide, we will learn how to:

-- create an Universal Profile.
+- create a Universal Profile.
 - see our new Universal Profile on [universalprofile.cloud](https://universalprofile.cloud).

 ![My Universal Profile](./img/my-up.png)

-We will use our tool [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) to create an Universal Profile in **less than 50 lines of code!**
+We will use our tool [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) to create a Universal Profile in **less than 50 lines of code!**

 ## Introduction

 ### Owned Contracts

-An Universal Profile is an **owned** smart contract.
+A Universal Profile is an **owned** smart contract.
 This means it is a contract that has an **owner**.

 The Contract's owner is a blockchain `address` that can represent anything, such as: